tlareywi/BlueScreenBrewery/README.md

 If using secure MQTTT, follow the additional steps below.

-* Double click on of the MQTT message nodes on the flow.
+* Double click one of the MQTT message nodes in the flow.
 * Click the pencil icon next to the Server field.
 * Click the pencil icon netx to TLS Configuration.
 * Enter the paths of your ```client``` ca.cert, key and crt files.